 Here we summarize most frequent questions regarding forex companies that we receive per email from our readers on regular basis.

-Why Do I need fx broker to trade currency markets?
+Why do you need a solid broker to trade forex

-Unfortunately yes.
-Broker firms act as the middlemen or intermediary between you and other currency traders.
+Broker firms act as a middlemen or intermediary between you and other currency traders.
 They facilitate the trading itself .
 Sometimes they even act as a counter party.

-South African forex brokerages usually don’t have enough liquidity, therefore they have close connections with large investment banks from abroad who act as their “liquidity providers”.
+South African forex brokers usually don’t have enough liquidity, therefore they have close connections with large investment banks from abroad who act as their “liquidity providers”.

-Regardless if in South Africa or elsewhere, fx brokerages make profit in several ways:
+Regardless if in South Africa or elsewhere, every broker makes profit in several ways: